HE-Arc/MyFM/README.md

 # MyFM
-MyFM is a new social music band aggregator.
-It offers possibilities to bands and DJs to promote and share their music online.
+[MyFM](https://github.com/acramatte/MyFM) is a band-oriented social agregator platform written in [Ruby](http://www.ruby-lang.org) with the help of the [Rails](http://rubyonrails.org/) framework.
+It offers possibilities to bands and DJs to promote and share their music online and keep control of their online reputation.

 ## Context
-This project is part of our semester in Web Applications' II course.
+This project is part of semester work in Web Applications' II class.
 The goal is to develop a web application using Ruby on Rails.

 See more on the [Haute-Ecole Arc Ingénierie website](http://ingenierie.he-arc.ch/).